tzachbon/mcp-workshop/01-prerequisites/NON-ENGINEER.md

 Step 5: Authenticate npm with Autodesk registry

-Run this command to authenticate (a browser window will open for SSO login): npm login --registry=https://npm.autodesk.com/artifactory/api/npm/autodesk-npm-virtual/ --auth-type=web
+Run this command to authenticate: npm login --registry=https://npm.autodesk.com/artifactory/api/npm/autodesk-npm-virtual/ --auth-type=web

+A URL will appear in the terminal.
+I need to Cmd+click (or Ctrl+click) the link to open it in my browser.

-After completing the browser login, verify authentication: npm whoami --registry=https://npm.autodesk.com/artifactory/api/npm/autodesk-npm-virtual/
+After the browser shows success, verify authentication: npm whoami --registry=https://npm.autodesk.com/artifactory/api/npm/autodesk-npm-virtual/

 If there's an auth config error, run: